bbauska/JS-Programs/README.md

 console.log(isSmithNumber(728)); // Output: true
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2 id="js124">126.
-Basic Chessboard
+<h2 id="js126">126.
+Basic Chessboard</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program generates a basic representation of a chessboard using characters.
-It creates an 8x8 grid with alternating black and white squares, providing a simple visual representation of a chessboard.
+<p>This program generates a basic representation of a chessboard using characters.
+It
+creates an 8x8 grid with alternating black and white squares, providing a simple visual representation of a chessboard.</p>
 <pre>
 // Function to generate a basic chessboard function generateChessboard() {